vorlie/iotas-notepad/README.md

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/vorlie/iotas-notepad/releases).
-2. Extract the downloaded archive.
+2. Choose one of the following options:
+    - For the portable version, download `iotas-notepad-<version>-win32-x64-Portable.zip`, extract the archive, and run the executable file.
-3. Run the executable file to start the application.
+    - For the setup version, download `iotas-notepad-<version>-win32-x64-Setup.exe` and run the setup file to install the application.
+3. Follow the on-screen instructions to complete the installation.

 ## Usage